I know what it’s like to be in the grips of despair because of money or the lack of money.

 Despair arises from the underlying belief that a situation is going in the opposite direction to the one you want, which gives rise to hopelessness.

-1. Release the belief that life is not going in the right direction by questioning it
+1. Release the belief that life isn't going in the right direction by questioning it

-As you question your belief you will find that you can’t know for sure that the situation is going in the wrong direction because, you can’t tell the future with certainty.
-The situation you are going through right now will probably make sense in the future.
+When you question your belief you'll find that you can’t know for sure if the situation's going in the wrong direction, because you can’t tell the future with certainty.
+The situation you're going through right now will probably make sense in the future.